 Kittiwakes are fish-eaters, although they are not divers.
 They forage at the surface, either by swimming or by catching prey in flight.
 Outside the breeding season, they spend their entire time out at sea and thus have a wide foraging range.
 They are flocking birds, and it’s rare to see them on their own, even outside of the breeding colonies.

-Black-legged Kittiwake: Pictures from our travelers
+Black-legged Kittiwake: Pictures & Videos

 Spots where the Black-legged Kittiwake can be observed